kresnasatya/dev.kresna.me/src/posts/halo-astro.md

 > Widget!?
 AHA!
 It remains me with calendar widget, popular posts on Blogspot and WordPress.

 Actually, Islands Architecture comes up from “Component Islands” that was created by Katie Sylor.
 Honestly, I’m pretty sure that around 2019 and 2020, I see a video presentation from Katie Sylor-Miller on YouTube or Vimeo that talks about “Component Islands” but I don’t see it anywhere now.
 I’m not sure if I’m hallucinate or not, but I’m pretty sure that I’m not hallucinate about it.

 Second, Astro provides UI agnostic.
 It means you can inject your favorite JavaScript framework code to Astro.
 So far, Astro support Preact, React, Svelte, Vue, Lit, and Solid.
 I personally will pick Svelte as favorite JavaScript framework although I don't use it seriously in another projects.
 I love Svelte because syntax brevity and Rich Harris’s marketing and philosophy to build better web development with less headache concepts (I talk about you, ReactJS).
-I can wait to put Svelte code inside this site in a near future!
+I can't wait to put Svelte code inside this site in a near future!

 This site is on progress.
 I have several ideas for this site in the futures.
 The ideas are dual language (English and Bahasa Indonesia), search feature (cmd + k from Jacky Efendi's site), dark mode feature, and mini-playgrounds.
-I will use English as default language in this site because I would like interact with world-wide programmer, software developer, or anybody who share same interest topics with me.
+I will use English as default language in this site because I would like interact with world-wide programmer or anybody who share same interest topics with me.